williamw520/fetchmailatt/README.md

 The program supports downloading attachments in parallel.
 This increases the download throughput.
 To control the number of workers,

-    process.parallel.workers=10
+    process.parallel.workers = 10

 ## Pause at end

-Often when running in the spawned process by the system scheduler, the output to the console is gone when the spawned process terminated.
-The following property makes the program sleeps a number of seconds before exiting, allowing you to read the console output.
+Often when running in the spawned process by the system scheduler, the output to the console is gone when the spawned process has terminated.
+The following property make the program sleep a number of seconds before exiting, allowing you to read the console output.

     process.sleep.before.exit = 10